xeivieni/omega/README.md

 ##Known issues:

--Still some issues with the histogram display
+- Still some issues with the histogram display